 To put it simply, our immune system is one of the greatest wonders of this world.
 When we search the outer limits of the immune system’s ability to protect humans, we are amazed at its genius, its power, and its scope.
-In this post we will look at this system and How to Exercise and Boost the Immune System particular by running.
+In this post, we will look at this system and How to Exercise and Boost the Immune System, particularly by running.

 Facts About The Immune System